NBA Rumors: Latest Buzz on Kawhi Leonard Trade, Clint Capela, More

 Isaiah Thomas Looking To Get Deal Done In Orlando

-Isaiah Thomas went from coveted asset to free agent languishing on the market in a span of a year.
+Isaiah Thomas went from coveted asset to free agent languishing on the market in the span of a year.

 The 29-year-old was traded from Boston to Cleveland and then from the Cavaliers to the Lakers, the latter of which was a trade that helped clear cap space in Los Angeles to bring in James.

-Thomas, who played for five teams since entering the NBA in 2011, could be headed to a sixth destination in free agency, as HoopsHype's Alex Kennedy reported the negotiation of a possible deal between Thomas and the Orlando Magic:
+Thomas, who has played for five teams since entering the NBA in 2011, could be headed to a sixth destination in free agency, as HoopsHype's Alex Kennedy reported the negotiation of a possible deal between Thomas and the Orlando Magic:

 Alex Kennedy @AlexKennedyNBA